ArcherGu/mono-release/README.md

 When you need release a package from monorepo project, you can run this tool to execute a command-line script, which you can select the package that needs to release and select a recommended version.
 It will automatically generate a commit message about this release, and push this commit.
 In addition, a tag about this version will also be pushed.

  Much of the code for this tool references [Vite](https://github.com/vitejs/vite)'s [release scripts](https://github.com/vitejs/vite/tree/main/scripts).
 You can observe the details of its release to understand more how it works

-***NOTE**: If you have any uncommited changes, you will be prompted to commit them before you run this tool.*

 ## License